nikitaGlobal/ng_zoom_vtt_to_table/README.md

 // Process the file and generate a Markdown table
 $transcribe->get_chunks()->format_chunks()->make_segments()->make_md()->echo();
 ```
+Also check app.php which can be applicable to console use.

 ## File Structure

 - `transcribe_zoom.php`: Contains the Transcribe_Zoom class.
+- `app.php` : Console client.
 - `README.md`: This file.

 ## Requirements